Joe-Robertson/rvalenzuelar.github.io/_drafts/making-autoupdating-plot-in-plotly.md

 #Fourth step

-Get the hand dirties.
+Get your hands dirty.
 We will create a python script called plot_plotly.py.
 In the following, the codes will appear in the same order than in the python script.

 There are a number of libraries we need to import: